How to Transfer Property Ownership in Pakistan? Here’s what You Need to Know

 Step 2: Property Transfer

-Second, as per the SOPs of the Housing Society/project, or Govt.
-Department (CDA, Housing Foundation, JKCHS) procedure transfer of property.
-They transfer to the legal heirs according to the share mentioned in the succession certificate/legal Heir-ship certificate.
+Second, per the SOPs of the Housing Society/project or Government department (CDA, Housing Foundation, JKCHS) procedure, the property is transferred to the legal heirs according to the share mentioned in the succession certificate/legal Heirship certificate.

-The transferring authority divides the deceased property among the legal heirs.
+The transferring authority divides the deceased’s property among the legal heirs.
 The property share is the shares mentioned in succession.

 Step 3: Update Ownership Records

-Lastly, the title document issuing authority updates the owner’s name to legal heirs (successors).
+Lastly, the title document issuing-authority updating the owner’s name to the legal heirs (successors).

 With that, they remove the previous owner’s name.